BMW 3 Series (E30): Six-cylinder diesel

-In 1983 the M21 engine was unveiled in the new 524td at the IAA, Germany.
-The M21 engine used a Garrett turbocharger (without an intercooler).
-The engine has a capacity of 2443 cc and uses mechanical fuel injection.

-In 1985 BMW introduced the 324d, a naturally aspirated version of the same M21 engine, which was popular in countries with a high motor vehicle tax.
+In 1983 the M21 engine was unveiled in the new 524td at the IAA in West Germany.
+The turbocharged engine has a capacity of 2443 cc and uses mechanical fuel injection; when the M21 engine found its way into the 3-series it was in naturally aspirated form: in 1985 BMW introduced the 324d, which proved popular in countries with a high motor vehicle tax.

-In 1987 an electronically controlled fuel pump was used which increased the torque output by 10 Nm.
-The updated engine has a smaller turbocharger, decreasing turbo lag.
+In 1987 the turbocharged 324td was introduced to coincide with the facelift.
+By now, an electronically controlled fuel pump was used, which increased the torque output vis-à-vis the 524td by 10 Nm.
+The updated engine also has a smaller turbocharger, decreasing turbo lag.

 Drivetrain

 In total, six transmissions were available for the various models of the E30: four manuals, and two automatics.
 The E30 was offered with rear-wheel drive, or permanent all-wheel drive (325iX saloons and estates only).